When Should I See a Podiatrist? Ask a Ballantyne Foot Doctor

 Open sores on your feet or ankles are important to diagnose and treat early.
 If you have an open sore for a long time, you risk getting a skin or bone infection, or osteomyelitis.
 Be sure to see a professional podiatrist as soon as possible so that the problem can be resolved before it worsens.

-If you are searching for a Harrisburg podiatrist, call Ryan Foot and Ankle Clinic.
+If you are searching for a Ballantyne podiatrist, call Ryan Foot and Ankle Clinic.
 If you are experiencing any of the foot and ankle problems described above, please don’t hesitate to give us a call.